-Top 10 Best Cheap iPhone 8 & 8 Plus Cases: Which Is Right for You?
+Top 10 Best Cheap iPhone 8 & 8 Plus Cases 2018

 The Breeze is the most affordable model in Anker’s Karapax case series for the iPhone 8/8 Plus.

 This frame combines a polycarbonate frame and a soft TPU cover to offer military-grade drop protection.
-The case has a unique texture that offers some grip as well.
+It has a unique texture that offers some grip as well.

 Buy the Anker Karapax Breeze Case for the iPhone 8 here.